bane-labs/docs/bridge/how-native-bridge-works/architecture.md

 * **Relayer Backend**
   * Listen to messages (message broker), from Validator backend
   * If a minimum of `n` messages arrive
-    * Verify validators' deposit/withdraw data (and Merkle Root with) on-chain event data
+    * (Verify validators' deposit/withdraw data (and the root) with on-chain event data)
-    * Validates the signatures using the deposit/withdraw data and Merkle Root
+    * Validates the signatures using the deposit/withdraw data and new root
   * Build a transaction with the respective data and signs it
   * Invokes the bridge smart contract (sends the transaction)